mixinmax/Turing-Oath/README.md

 The Oath should be an accurate representation of the development community and the moral code they uphold.
 I encourage people to get involved and contribute.

 Simply fork the repository and add to a section (or add a whole new paragraph) or open an issue in the issue tracker and it can be discussed.

+**Note:** I've received some feedback and some people think that Turing wasn't the best person to name this Oath after.
+Seeing as this is a socially-driven project, I'm more than open to changing the name to something that better represents the community.